rebeccatraceyt/bake-it-til-you-make-it/README.md

 8. Use a save function to save my favourite recipes from other users.
 9. Navigate to my favourites page to view the recipes I have saved from other users.

+**As an Administrative Account holder, I want to:**

+1. View **any** recipe dashboard to edit recipe as needed.
+2. View **any** recipe dashboard to delete recipe as needed.
+3. Still maintain a save function to save my favourite recipes from other users.

 ### Development Planes

-In order to design and create a web-based interactive game, the developer distinguished the required functionality of the site and how it would answer the user stories, as described above, using the **Five Development Planes**:
+In order to design and create a web-based interactive application, the developer distinguished the required functionality of the site and how it would answer the user stories, as described above, using the **Five Development Planes**:

 <strong>1. <u>Strategy</u></strong>